 - XenDesktop Farm Migration Utility Update – Version 1.3 by Shane O’Neil.
 The migration functionality of the tool can now migrate a VM from a On-Prem farm to Citrix Cloud.

 - Citrix Migration Tool by Shane O’Neil.
 The Citrix Cloud Migration Tool allows you to take your existing farm structure and recreate it in a farm in Citrix Cloud.

 Citrix should have a migration program to help customers moving to Citrix Cloud!

-1. Bring back Local Host Cache
+1. Bring back Local Host Cache (RESOLVED)

 The Local Host Cache (LHC) feature allows connection brokering operations in a XenApp or XenDesktop Site to continue when an outage occurs.
 LHC was an extremely popular feature with XenApp 6.5 that was discontinued with the release of XenDesktop 7.0 in 2013.
 Citrix brought back a somewhat equivalent of Local Host Cache in Sept 2014 with the release of XenDesktop 7.6 and the Connection Leasing feature which had serious limitations.